 When and How to File a Car Insurance Claim

-You return to your parked car to discover that someone has dented your rear bumper.
-There’s no note on your windshield, and the offending driver is nowhere to be seen.
-The thought runs through your head “Should I file a car insurance claim?”.
-Check out our helpful car accident claims advice below.
+You return to your parked car to discover someone dented your rear bumper.
+There’s no note on your windshield, and the offending driver is gone.
+You’re left wondering, “should I file a car insurance claim?”

-This is a tough call.
-While it stings to pay for damage someone else caused, if you file a claim your premiums may go up.
-Here are seven questions to ask yourself when you’re trying to figure out if it’s worth it to file a car insurance claim.
+Here are seven questions to ask yourself when determining whether it’s worth it to file a car insurance claim.

 1. Was another vehicle involved in the accident?

 If a collision involves another driver, you should file a car insurance claim.
-Even if the damage appears minor, it may be costly to fix, and there could be injuries involved.
-If you don’t report the accident immediately, Consumer Reports warns, your insurance company will be limited in the protections it can offer.
+Even if the damage appears minor, it may be costly to fix, and the accident could involve injuries.
+If you don’t report the accident immediately, your insurance company will be limited in the protections it can offer.

-What if the at-fault driver asks you not to file a claim and instead offers to pay for your repairs out of pocket?
-You may feel inclined to shake on it, but beware: these private arrangements rarely work out.
+What if the at-fault driver asks you not to file a claim and instead offers to pay for repairs out of pocket?
+You may feel inclined to shake on it but beware: these private arrangements rarely work out.
 You may even find yourself the victim of fraud.

 2. Was anyone injured in the accident?